MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 4f496dbb8048        windowsservercore   "cmd"               2 minutes ago       Exited (0) 2 minutes ago             dockerdemo
 ```

-To create a new image from a specific container use <b>Docker commit containerid newcontainerimage<b/>.
+To create a new image from a specific container use **Docker commit containerid newcontainerimage<b/>.
 This will create a new container image on the container host.

 ```
 docker commit dockerdemo newcontainerimage 4f8ebcf0a334601e75070a92294d993b0f182abb6f4c88740c75b05093e6acff
 ```

-To see all images on the host, type <b>docker images</b>.
+To see all images on the host, type **docker images**.
 Notice that a new image is created with the name that was specified during the container commit.

 ```
 docker images